Danielle Stislicki Update: Pay It Forward Weekend Aids Search For Missing Woman

-Those participating in the search for missing Farmington Hills, Michigan woman, Danielle Stislicki, are becoming extremely creative in the methods they are using to find her.
-Over the weekend “Pay it Forward for Danielle” fliers were passed out to help with the search, while also promoting a climate of sharing and giving within the community.
+Those participating in the search for missing Farmington Hills, Michigan, woman Danielle Stislicki are becoming extremely creative in the methods they are using to find her.
+Over the weekend, “Pay it Forward for Danielle” fliers were passed out to help with the search, while also promoting a climate of sharing and giving within the community.

 The movement meant to commemorate the 100 days Danielle has been missing, was featured on the Facebook page “Find Danielle Stislicki,” which is solely dedicated to rallying support to help find the missing woman.
 The fliers note the following.